 Yellow Fever: The yellow fever vaccination is not currently advised for travel to the area that we are working in.
 However, if you are travelling through or from a yellow fever zone, then you must make sure that you have had the yellow fever vaccination and that you carry your proof of vaccination.
 Click here for the World Health Organisation’s advice on yellow fever vaccination requirements for international travellers to any country.

 Japanese B Encephalitis: Although we work in an area where Japanese B Encephalitis exists, our presence in high risk zones is very limited.
-We also work in the dry season thus reducing the risk further, so do not demand that volunteers are vaccinated against this.
+We also work in the dry season thus reducing the risk further, so do not demand that volunteers are vaccinated against this, but it is optional.

 There is a Hepatitis B vaccine available, as with all other vaccines follow the advice given by your medical professional regarding receiving it.